770navyasharma/About-me/README.md

 - 👋 Hi, I’m @770navyasharma
-- 👀 I’m interested in coding on python and learning front end development
+- 👀 I’m interested in coding on python and I am learning front end development
 - 🌱 I’m currently learning python and I am a B tech cse student interested in emerging ML algorithms.
 - 💞️ I’m looking to collaborate on projects which deal with real life bussiness problems.
 - 📫 How to reach me ...